sruthizealeye/sample-node-project/readme.md

-#cloning now# Sample Node.js Project
+#not clone# Sample Node.js Project

 A Node.js project written using Express.
 EJS was used as the view engine.